-\textbf{Flow based methods:}Flow based methods use bijective Functions to learn the posterior distribution from the prior distribution through a series of reversible transformation Functions to generate HR images based on the posterior distribution.
-For example, Liang et al.\cite{DBLP:conf/iccv/LiangL0DGT21} found that the Normalizing Flow can predict detail-rich HR images from LR images using Downsampling and Upsampling by a joint modeling method.
-They then modeled the LR image and the remaining high-frequency components so that the model uses the bijective mapping between the HR and LR images for learning the lost high-frequency information.Xiang et al. \cite{xiang2021learning} used a Flow-based model for intra-flow feature extraction, inter-flow dependency extraction, and joint feature learning, which resulted in the better reconstruction of HR images.
-However, the Flow-based model of the above methods only used a small number of Convolutional Layers, which led to the limited perceptual field of the model.
-Therefore, Jo et al. \cite{DBLP:conf/cvpr/JoYK21} stack more Convolutional Layers through affine coupling to expand the receptive field and obtain more vital feature expression ability.
-The Flow based and VAE based methods can not only effectively learn the distribution of samples in hidden space but also solve the "one-to-many" uncertainty problem.
-However, the detailed features of HR images generated by the above methods are too smooth and require high training time.
+Flow-based methods, such as VAE-based methods, are types of generative models.
+However, flow-based methods employ a bijective function to learn the posterior distribution from the prior distribution through a series of reversible transformation functions, and they generate HR images based on the posterior distribution.
+For instance, Liang et al. \cite{DBLP:conf/iccv/LiangL0DGT21} found that the normalizing flow model could predict detail-rich HR images from LR images using a joint modeling approach with downsampling and upsampling.
+Hence, they modeled the LR image and remaining high-frequency components, enabling the model to learn the missing high-frequency information via bijective mapping between HR and LR images.
+Xiang et al. \cite{xiang2021learning} used a flow-based model for intra-flow feature extraction, inter-flow dependency extraction, and joint feature learning, achieving good HR image reconstruction results.
+However, these flow-based models are limited by their use of only a few convolutional layers, resulting in a limited receptive field.
+To address this issue, Jo et al. \cite{DBLP:conf/cvpr/JoYK21} stacked more convolutional layers through affine coupling, which expanded the receptive field and resulted in a stronger feature representation capability.
+Both flow- and VAE-based methods can effectively learn the distribution of samples in the latent space and solve the "one-to-many" uncertainty issue.
+However, the detail features of HR images generated by these methods are overly smooth and require a relatively long generation time.